-The research and dialogue from this initiative will serve three crucial functions:
+This dialogue will serve three critical functions:

 Between the United States and India, challenges on trade, specifically agricultural trade, persist.
 This analysis concludes that both countries should pursue a multi-pronged approach to expanding bilateral agricultural trade.